giocomai/cornucopia/README.md

 Store these access tokens safely: while long-lived user access token expire after 60 days, long-lived page access tokens *do not expire*.
-We are solidly in password territory here: make sure you do not inlcude these tokens in scripts you share, as they can be used to retrieve data, and, especially if you’re not really careful when you create them, do all sorts of other things, including posting to your page or creating
+We are solidly in password territory here: make sure you do not include these tokens in scripts you share, as they can be used to retrieve data, and, especially if you’re not really careful when you create them, do all sorts of other things, including posting to your page or creating